Skull Heads: Plot

 Leaving after a tour of the castle, the film crew are revealed to actually be art thieves.
 The next morning, preparing to torture Naomi, Carver finds Peter trying to have sex with the maid Claudia.
 He beats Peter out of the room but has Claudia keep her pants down as he unzips himself.
 That night, Kimi, L.J. and Jensen sneak in and start stealing items.

 Jensen finds and releases Naomi from the rack.
 As they're about to escape, they run into Carver and Lisbeth.
 Arguing over the right decision for Naomi, Lisbeth explains that Naomi is not only Carver and Lisbeth's daughter, but also their niece as Carver and Lisbeth are brother and sister.
 Naomi is a little retarded because she is inbred and confused over her identity.
 Suddenly, Lisbeth and Carver are shot by Kimi, who then forces Jensen and Naomi back into the basement.

 Kimi has Naomi tie Jensen to the rack for betraying his partner, then presses a button causing the rack to run automatically and locks Naomi in a trap.
 L.J. and Kimi continue grabbing the valuables they had earmarked.
 The Skull Heads resurrect the bodies of Carver and Lisbeth as zombies and have them go after the thieves.
 Carver and Lisbeth corner L.J. and Kimi at the castle doors where they start eating off their faces, spraying blood all over the walls.

 Peter releases Naomi and Jensen.
 Jensen follows Naomi upstairs to get her grandfather and is shocked to find he has been dead for quite some time.
 Suddenly, his body rises up and surprises Jensen, revealing one of the Skull Heads controlling his body.
 Jensen runs back downstairs, grabs Kimi's gun, shoots at Carver and Lisbeth and runs outside, shutting the doors behind him.
 Just as he thinks he is safe, a screaming Naomi opens the doors, grabs Jensen and pulls him back in, slamming the doors behind her.

 Cast

+Reception

+Dread Central said, "Much of what makes Skull Heads work is due to the performances, in particular that of Robin Sydney as the sympathetic Naomi.
+She successfully carries the film on her shoulders – and boobs."